MShelleySSG/Blogr-Landing-Page/README.md

-# Junior Implementation Specialist - Coding Challenge - Section #1
+# Junior Implementation Specialist - Coding Challenge

 To get started with this challenge, download the files by clicking on Code, then download Zip.
 Then create your own repository within your own account.